renderfarm-darf/darf-prototype/ROADMAP.md

 ## 🚫 Not Planned (By Design)

 - Cross-platform emulation or abstraction layers
-- GUI-based rendering pipelines for end users
+- Full-featured GUI pipelines aimed at end users
-- Cloud-based coordination or storage
+- Mandatory cloud-based coordination or storage

 ---